ChenHoy/DROID-Splat/README.md

 This will return converged intrinsics.
 When using the [Metric3D](https://github.com/YvanYin/Metric3D) predictions, the results can even be scale-accurate!
 2. Update the intrinsics and run the whole system in :first_quarter_moon: ```prgbd``` mode $\color{Pink}{\textbf{with scale-optimization}}$.

+#### :bulb: Advice
+- It is useful to first run the Tracking without Mapping, to see if the scene is correctly reconstructed.
+The Tracker is very robust, but failures can still happen.

+#### etc.
-_PS_: Default Splatting only supports a pinhole camera model.
+- Default Splatting only supports a pinhole camera model.
 We rectify images from non-linear camera models in our data pipeline.
-_PSS_: We did not experiment with calibration of other models, so you might need to tweak the code
+- We did not experiment with calibration of other models, so you might need to tweak the code

 ### Replica
 Download the data from [Google Drive](https://drive.google.com/drive/folders/1RJr38jvmuIV717PCEcBkzV2qkqUua-Fx?usp=sharing) and adjust the input in the ```configs/Replica.base.yaml```